zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 .. note::
    A nanokernel application can define only a single application task, known as the *background task*, which is very different from the microkernel tasks described in this section.
-For more information see [TBD].
+For more information see :ref:`Nanokernel Task Services <nanokernel_tasks>`.

 Task Lifecycle
 ==============